Train Tickets Netherlands: How To Buy Yours?

 International Train Tickets

-Booking train tickets in advance is important when you travel internationally, and is most convenient through the website of NS International.
+Booking train tickets in advance is important when you travel internationally, and it is most convenient to do so through the NS International website.

-Here you can get tickets for international journeys between Amsterdam and Brussels, the Eurostar train from Amsterdam to Paris, and to London, plus other destinations in Belgium and Germany, like Brussels and Cologne.
+Here, you can get tickets for international journeys between Amsterdam and Brussels, the Eurostar train from Amsterdam to Paris and London, plus other destinations in Belgium and Germany, like Brussels and Cologne.

 Eurail pass For International Travel

-Another option for the international traveler is looking into an EUrail pass.
+Another option for the international traveler is looking into a Eurail pass.
 You can buy them for a country, or a combination of countries like the Benelux, even all of Europe.

 Of course, prices are according to the size of the geographic your pass will be valid.
 Double-check if they’re valid on the services you like to use (often there are restrictions for high-speed trains like Eurostar).